smunchang/hexaus_sample/README.md

 HEXAUS API provides four "use cases" which are <b>initializing, purchasing item, sending message to friend and sending SMS message</b> in your applicaton.
 Before you integrate this API, please download and execute this sample application.
 It is better to understand how HEXAUS API interacts within your application.

 ## Pre-requites
-You need to register as a developer on the HEXAUS developer page, then you will get developer code and application code.
+You need to register as a developer to HEXAUS. pleae conatct to us(hexa@hexaus.com), then you will get developer code and application code.